June 2006 abduction of United States soldiers in Iraq: Recovering two killed soldiers

 During the night on Monday, 19 June, U.S. soldiers spotted the dead bodies of Menchaca and Tucker, three miles from where they had been captured, near the village of Mufaraji.
 Aware of roadside bombs, they waited until daylight the morning of 20 June to go and retrieve Menchaca and Tucker.

 Their bodies then appeared to be tied together and booby-trapped with IEDs, and IEDs were planted around the bodies and on the road leading up to them, causing the recovery of the bodies to take 12 hours.

 An Iraqi general said on Tuesday, 20 June, Menchaca and Tucker had been "killed in a very brutal way and tortured" or tortured and "killed in a barbaric way".

-U.S. Army general William B. Caldwell IV said Menchaca and Tucker appeared not to have died from wounds received during the initial battle with the guerrillas; that they clearly had been killed violently; and that their remains would be sent to the U.S. for DNA testing to definitively identify them and for trying to determine their exact cause of death.
+U.S. Army general William B. Caldwell IV said Menchaca and Tucker appeared not to have died from wounds received during the initial battle with the guerrillas; that they clearly had been killed violently; and that their remains would be sent to the U.S. for DNA testing to definitively identify them and to try to determine their exact cause of death.